Causes and Remedies for Lower Back Pain in Early Pregnancy

 • Hormone changes – During pregnancy, the body begins producing and releasing the hormone called relaxin, which allows the ligaments in the pelvic region to relax and the joints to loosen in preparation for the birthing process.
 This same hormone can cause the ligaments supporting the spine to loosen, causing instability and even pain.

-• Posture changes – Pregnancy shifts the body’s center of gravity.
+• Posture changes – Pregnancy shifts the body’s centre of gravity.
 As a result, many women adjust their posture without even noticing, which may result in back pain or strain.

 • Weight gain – During a healthy pregnancy, most women gain between 25 and 35 pounds.
 That is a significant amount of extra weight for the spine to support, which can cause discomfort.
 Likewise, the added weight of the growing baby and uterus may also put pressure on the blood vessels and nerves of the low back and pelvis.

 • Muscle separation – As the uterus begins to expand, the two parallel muscles running from the ribs to the pubic bone, known as the rectal abdominis, begin to separate.
 This separation often contributes to back pain.

 • Stress – Although the impending arrival of a new baby is exciting, it can also cause a significant amount of emotional stress.
 That stress may lead to tension in the back and even such symptoms like back pain or back spasms.
 If back pain is from stress, an expectant mother may also find that her back pain increases during stressful periods.

 Symptoms of Lower Back Pain in Early Pregnancy

 Experts suggest that essentially two kinds of lower back pain early pregnancy are common – lumbar pain that occurs in the area of the lumbar vertebrae in the low back and posterior pelvic pain felt in the back of the pelvis.
 Some women may experience one or both types of lower back pain early pregnancy.